Lancelet: History

-Taxonomy

 The first representative organism of the group to be described was Branchiostoma lanceolatum.
 It was described by Peter Simon Pallas in 1774 as molluscan slugs in the genus Limax.
-It was not until 1834 that Gabriel Costa brought the phylogenetic position of the group closer to the agnathan vertebrates (hagfish and lampreys), including it in the new genus Branchiostoma (from the Greek, branchio = "gills", stoma = "mouth").
-In 1836, Yarrel renamed the genus as Amphioxus (from the Greek: "pointed on both sides"), now considered an obsolete synonym of the genus Branchiostoma.
-Today, the term "amphioxus" is still used as a common name for the Amphioxiformes, along with "lancelet", especially in the English language.
-The order Amphioxiformes was apparently named in 1886 in the Jahresbericht und Abhandlungen des Naturwissenschaftlichen Vereins in Magdeburg.
+It was not until 1834 that Oronzio Gabriele Costa brought the phylogenetic position of the group closer to the agnathan vertebrates (hagfish and lampreys), including it in the new genus Branchiostoma (from the Greek, branchio- = "gills", -stoma = "mouth").
+In 1836, William Yarrell renamed the genus as Amphioxus (from the Greek: "pointed on both sides"), now considered an obsolete synonym of the genus Branchiostoma.
+The term "amphioxus" is still used as a common name along with "lancelet", especially in the English language.
+All extant lancelets are all placed in the family Branchiostomatidae, class Leptocardii, and subphylum Cephalochordata.

+Observations of amphioxus anatomy began in the middle of the 19th century.
+Alexander Kovalevsky first described the key anatomical features of the adult amphioxus (hollow dorsal nerve tube, endostyle, segmented body, postanal tail).
+Armand De Quatrefages first completely described the nervous system of amphioxus.

+Kovalevsky also released the first complete description of amphioxus embryos, while Max Schultze was the first to describe the larvae.

 Anatomy

-Observations of amphioxus anatomy began in the middle of the 19th century.
-First, the adult then the embryonic anatomy were described.